Ipgnosis/tic_tac_toe/README.md

 - Win - Agent 'O':              28.8464%
 - Draw - 9 moves, no winner:    12.0751%

-These results are the average of 3 runs of 1m games each.
+These results are the average of 3 runs of 1 million games each.
 This establishes the approximate baseline probability for each of the 3 outcomes.
 The higher probability of Agent X winning is a result of the first-mover advantage which also results in Agent X potentially having 5 moves (cf. only 4 for Agent O) in a game that is not won before move 9.

 Success metric: